Get Up To 35% OFF & Free Delivery

 The key is starting small by asking for just 1-2 second stays at first.
 Then, build up the duration incrementally as they master each step.
 Having a clear release cue prevents confusion.

-With a solid stay duration, start moving away tiny steps at a time while your pup holds the stay.
+With a solid stay duration, introduce the 'one step' concept: after asking your dog to stay, take just one step away from them.
+Follow the one-step rule by taking only a single step back during this stage, then immediately return to reward your dog.
+This helps reinforce controlled behavior and reliable command response.
+Once your pup is comfortable with this, start moving away tiny steps at a time while your pup holds the stay.
 Staying while you move to another room?
 Jackpot!
 But take this stage in baby steps, rewarding for smaller distances before gradually increasing.

 Have family members get involved creating diversions by playing, walking around, making noise.
 Slowly raise that difficulty level, but don’t go from 0 to 100 right away.
 You want to set your puppy up for success.